What’s New in Palm Springs

 Livs Palm Springs is taking over the downstairs space.
 The menu at Livs offers a variety of breakfast, lunch, and starter options.
 Popular breakfast choices include Croque Madame with bechamel, jambon de Paris, a sunny-side-up egg, and a salad bouquet, as well as Eggs Benedict and the hearty Steak and Eggs, featuring an 8-oz iron steak, eggs, avocado, and salsa de molcajete.
 Other options include the Lorraine French Omelette and Chef’s Breakfast with poached eggs, steamed rice, and crispy shallots.
 The pancakes with wild blueberry compote and bacon are a sweet delight.

 For lunch, the menu features a variety of sandwiches, including the Livs' Burger with a 6-oz beef patty, cheddar, and pickles, and a Lobster Roll with cabbage and tarragon.
-Salads like the Chopped Cobb and Mediterranean Salad offer fresh and vibrant options, while starters like Shrimp & Lobster Louie add variety.
+Salads such as the Chopped Cobb and Mediterranean Salad offer fresh, vibrant options, while starters like Shrimp & Lobster Louie add variety.

 Ponzu Sushi – 100 W Tahquitz Canyon Way

-Ponzu Sushi, the latest gem in the Palm Springs culinary scene, prides itself on offering fresh and innovative flavors in a modern and inviting atmosphere.
+Ponzu Sushi, the latest gem in the Palm Springs culinary scene, prides itself on offering fresh, innovative flavors in a modern, inviting atmosphere.
 It is perfect for casual dining and special occasions.
 Ponzu Sushi is centrally located by the Forever Marilyn statue and the Palm Springs downtown park.

 Begin your meal with appetizers like Spicy Tuna on Crispy Rice, Edamame, and Tempura, followed by a selection of classic rolls, including California, Spicy Tuna, Salmon Avocado, and Crunchy Rolls.
 Ponzu Sushi’s signature rolls offer nearly 20 unique creations, including the vegan-friendly ‘Leaf Me Alone’ roll and the ‘Lolipop’ roll, featuring Bluefin tuna, salmon, yellowtail, albacore, and avocado wrapped in cucumber.
 Sushi lovers can indulge in fresh Nigiri and Sashimi like Toro, Super Yellowtail, and Uni Nigiri.
 Hot entrees include chicken teriyaki, chicken katsu, salmon teriyaki, and hibachi filet mignon, all perfectly paired with sake, Japanese beer, or creative cocktails.